 The court issues a document called Letters of Administration, which gives the personal representative authority to settle the estate.
 If there’s a will, it must be filed with the court and proven valid.
 This may be done by having the witnesses to the will give statements, under oath, about its validity.
 Or, if the will is “self-proving,” it’s enough to submit the document itself.
-Under Florida law, a will is self-proving if the witnesses, when they watched the will-maker sign the will, signed a statement in front of a notary public.
-(Fla.
-Stat.
-Ann. § 733.201.)
+Under Florida law, a will is self-proving if the witnesses, when they watched the will-maker sign the will, signed a statement in front of a notary public. (.)

 Under the court’s supervision, the personal representative gathers and inventories assets, pays debts and taxes, and (eventually) distributes what’s left to the people who inherit it.
 The personal representative must submit a final accounting to the court, showing what the estate contained, how the assets have been managed, and the plan for distributing them to beneficiaries.
 Anyone who objects to the accounting can object in court.

-After everything has been distributed, the personal representative files evidence (receipts) with the court, and asks that the estate be closed.
+After everything has been distributed, the personal representative files evidence (receipts) with the court and asks that the estate be closed.
 The court issues an order closing the estate and relieving the personal representative of further responsibilities.
 Typically, the whole process takes six months to a year.
 For more information on the probate process and the executor's responsibilities, see Nolo's book, The Executor's Guide: Settling a Loved One's Estate or Trust, by Mary Randolph.

-For more about formal probate, see the Florida Bar Association’s pamphlet on probate.
+For more about formal probate, see the Florida Bar Association’s probate website.

 Florida is one of the few states that sets out, in its statutes, lawyers’ fees that are presumed to be reasonable for estates of a certain value.
 (Fla.
 Stat.
 Ann. § 733.6171.)
 The fee is based on the value of the assets that go through probate, plus any income they earn during the probate proceeding.
 The value of homestead property is not counted.